Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Taxonomy of Adversarial Attacks in RL

-\paragraph*{Current State Perturbation:}
+\paragraph{Current State Perturbation}\ \\

 The process begins with the agent in a given state.
 The agent chooses an action to be applied within the environment.
-However, before this action is applied, the current state is subjected to a perturbation.
-This perturbation alters the initial state, leading to a modified state in which the chosen action is applied.
-The application of the action in this perturbed state results in a transition, resulting in a new subsequent state according to the environment's transition function.
+However, before this action is applied, the current state is perturbed.
+This perturbation modifies the initial state in which the chosen action is applied.
+The application of the action in this perturbed state leads to a transition to a new state according to the environment's transition function.

 For example, consider an autonomous vehicle deciding to change lanes (action) based on the prevailing traffic configuration (state).
-Prior to executing this maneuver, the traffic configuration is altered (perturbed state), such as by adjusting the positions of nearby vehicles.
-Consequently, when the vehicle executes its lane change, it does so in this adjusted traffic scenario, leading to a different traffic configuration (next state) than if the original state had not been modified.
+Before executing this maneuver, the traffic configuration is altered (perturbed state), such as by adjusting the positions of nearby vehicles.
+Consequently, when the vehicle performs its lane change, it does so in this adjusted traffic scenario, leading to a different traffic configuration (next state) than if the original state had not been modified.

-This process introduces variability into the environment's dynamics without necessitating a direct modification of the environment's transition function.
+This process introduces variability into the environment dynamics without necessitating a direct modification of the transition function of the environment.